Purpose and Scope of Position:

-Inclusion NWT is a nonprofit organization providing services to clients with intellectual disabilities and their families, helping them to live meaningful lives in supportive communities.
+Inclusion NWT is a non-profit organization providing services to individuals with intellectual disabilities and their families, assisting them in living meaningful lives in supportive communities.

-- Assisting clients in their physical, social, emotional and life skills development.
+The Supported Living Worker ensures the well-being of clients in all aspects of daily living including residential services.
+A key component of this job is to assist clients in their physical, social, emotional and life skills development.
 This increases their independence and allows them to function appropriately in the community.
+The work includes:

 - Providing support to adults in care.
 Services provided include crisis intervention, behavior management, and life skills training, whether on a one-to-one basis or in a group environment.